 In some cases employees are provided with gauntlets but find that it is not realistically possible for them to work as quickly are they are expected to by their employer while wearing these protective garments, resulting in hand injuries from knives and other cutting implements.

 Many employees working in the meat processing industry are foreign nationals whose first language is not English.
-As a result there can often be language issues, where employees have ostensibly been trained in a certain area of health and safety but haven’t properly understood what was involved or expect of them, or how they were being told to carry out their duties correctly and safely.
+As a result, there can often be language issues, where employees have ostensibly been trained in a certain area of health and safety but haven’t properly understood what was involved or expected of them, or how they were being told to carry out their duties correctly and safely.

-More generally, one tends to find that employees are often trained or shown an ideal way of doing things but then expected to work at such a speed that it’s not possible to work in the way that they have been trained, if they are going to meet the targets that are imposed on them.
+More generally, one tends to find that employees are often trained, or shown an ideal way of doing things, but then expected to work at such a speed that it’s not possible to work in the way that they have been trained if they are going to meet the targets that are imposed on them.
 In those circumstances, people are naturally inclined to cut corners and try to do whatever is necessary to work as quickly as they believe they need to.
-This is often seen by management but isn’t stopped because they realize that it’s going to affect productivity.
+This is often seen by management but isn’t stopped because they realise that it’s going to affect productivity.